 “We blame the U.S. government, not the people,” said Renaldo, and he specifically called out one organization, what he called the Cuban-American Association.
 What he meant was the Cuban American National Foundation, founded in the early ‘80s.
 CANF was formerly a strong advocate for isolation of Cuba by the USA, but in 2009 it published an article calling for lifting U.S. restrictions on aid and travel to Cuba, and aiding civil society groups there.
 “Even third-party governments are now fined as part of the blockade!”
 Renaldo complained.

 “It’s so cruel!”
 I opined.
-I suggested that when I return to the USA, I would promote more tourism to Cuba, and perhaps that would help the Cuban people.
+I suggested that when I returned to the USA, I would write an op-ed piece for a magazine or newspaper [which I did, in the magazine Fair Observer and the Orlando Sentinel], to exhort the lifting of the embargo and promote more tourism to Cuba, believing this would help the Cuban people.
 “I support the ideals of the [Cuban] revolution, which are equality, justice, patriotism, lifting the humble from poverty; but I don’t support the things I am seeing today, such as some Cuban elites living in mansions.
 “That’s inequality,” I said.

 “There is always going to be inequality, different social classes; that’s normal,” Renaldo said.
 “But here those with family in the USA, who send remittances, that’s the difference here.”

 Mirta spoke of how U.S. dollars were the only form of accepted payment for travel outside of Cuba.